cp0153/Principal-Component-Analysis-and-Linear-Regression/README.md

 ## Group Responsibilities

 ### Robert Farinelli @rfarinel
-data visualization of data set on UCI repository
+data visualization of data from UCI repository

 ### Christopher Pearce @cp0153
 Principal Component Analysis of Iris or other similar data set on the UCI repository